fede-debe/MiniPaint/README.md

 ## :framed_picture: MiniPaint App

-MiniPaint is an example about how to use Canvas and let the user draw on it with Kotlin!
+MiniPaint is an example of how to use Canvas and let the user draw on it with Kotlin!

 This app demonstrates the following views and techniques: